 CAUTION!
 Do not try to force the saw head beyond its upper and lower travel limits.
 Damage to the up/down system may result.

 CAUTION!
-Always make sure the up/down switch moves to the neutral or "off" position when released to ensure that the saw head stops moving.
+Always make sure the joystick moves to the neutral or "off" position when released to ensure that the saw head stops moving.
 Failure to do so may result in machine damage.